secondRZ/swe-interview/topics/unity-and-game-dev.md

       1. **3D Models**
          1. Characters should have both an idle animation, and a movement animation component for when the user is actively moving.
          2. Idle Animation
+         3. Make sure that props are checked as "Static" \(meaning that they will not be moving\) so that unity can perform its optimizations for them.
+The checkbox is in the inspector window next to the naming field.
       2. **Textures**
       3. **Level UI**
       4. **Scripts**
       5. **Sound Effects**
       6. **Music**
    3. **Development**
-      1. First import all assets/prefabs and setup the initial assets of the game \(environment, player, camera \(FPS, following player, etc\), and camera effects for the scene.
+      1. First import all assets/prefabs and setup the initial assets of the game \(environment/props, player, camera \(FPS, following player, etc\), and camera effects for the scene.
       2. **Pickups**:
          1. Idle movement, different from idle animation \(fly moving in a circle\)
          2. Pickup animation/particles